 Games have their own rules.
 The implementation of the project was preceded by a long phase of analyses, during which we wondered what mechanics would accomplish the substantive goals, and also what game loop would guarantee high return to the application.

-Using our game design knowledge, we have built an engaging game loop
+Using our game design knowledge, we built an engaging game loop

 Conducting numerous brainstorms enabled us to match the knowledge to available mechanics

-We have created an interactive mock-up to test the idea before implementation
+We created an interactive mock-up to test the idea before implementation

 Buying clothes and taking care

-After understanding users’ needs, we start designing.
+After understanding user needs, we start designing.
 Each of our projects includes a unique, recipient-adapted engagement loop.

 The application was created in such a way that it balances between education and entertainment.
 Substantive content is presented in an attractive way and is only a part of the game.